College of Education, Health and Aviation Administration

 Dr. Julie Koch

-School Head, School of Applied Health and Educational Psychology
+School Head, School of Community Health Sciences, Counseling and Counseling Psychology

 434 Willard Hall